ox-dig-innov/.github/profile/README.md

 Welcome to our repo!

-We are a small team at Oxford University collaborating across the university.
+We are a small team collaborating across Oxford University.
 We co-design new ideas and support digital innovation by
 - tracking and evaluating emerging technologies
 - providing consultancy services to teams across the university
 - developing prototypes and proof of concepts to evaluate the potential of new ideas